How to Make a Macrame Plant Hanger

 6. Secure with a Bottom Wrapping Knot

-Measure another 3 inches down and tie one more wrapping knot with your second short cord.
+You have to measure another 3 inches down and tie one more wrapping knot with your second short cord.

-Wrap it six or seven times, tuck the end through the loop, and pull to secure it.
-Trim and hide the ends just like you did before.
+Then you have to wrap it six or seven times, tuck the end through the loop, and pull to secure it.

 7. Finish with Fringe

-Cut your cords to the length you want below that bottom knot.
-Leave 5–6 inches for a great look.
 You can keep the cords straight or pull them apart into soft fringe for a fuller finish.

 8. Add Your Plant